corda/corda-docs-portal/content/en/platform/corda/5.0-dev-preview-1/cordapps/persistence/query-api.md

     .values
 ```

-In this example, we create the cursor and page through all the results while `poll.isLastResult` is false.
+This example creates the cursor and pages through all the results while `poll.isLastResult` is false.

 ```kotlin
 val cursor: Cursor<SomeEntity> = persistenceService.query<SomeEntity>(